lmns-solutions/arduino-interactive-lessons/arduino/rgb-led.md

 ---

 **Note:**
 Does this setup seem familiar?
 It should.
-With the Common Anode RGB LED, the digital I/O pins become *current sinks* just like LED Circuit 2 in the [LED Blink 2 tutorial](led-blink2.md).
+With the Common Anode RGB LED, the digital I/O pins become *current sinks* just like LED Circuit 2 in the {% include tlink.html id='arduino-led-blink2' text='LED Blink 2 tutorial' %}.

 ---